-Mr. Silver has been building companies and creating liquidity events for shareholders for over 25 years.
-In the late 1990s, as cofounder of RealAge, Inc., he built the company from scratch, conceived its business plan, raised over $15 million in capital, negotiated key strategic relationships and, most importantly, positioned the company for profitability, which enabled it to survive the dot com bust.
+Charles H. Silver has been building companies and creating liquidity events for shareholders for over 25 years.
+In the late 1990s, as cofounder of RealAge, Inc., he built the company from scratch, conceived its business plan, raised over $15 million in capital, negotiated key strategic relationships and, most importantly, positioned the company for profitability, which enabled it to survive the dot-com bust.
 In 2007, RealAge was sold very successfully to the Hearst Corporation.

-Prior to RealAge, Mr. Silver founded and built the Oil Dispatch franchise in Michigan.
+Prior to RealAge, Charles founded and built the Oil Dispatch franchise in Michigan.
 It grew to be the largest independent quick-oil-change operator in the state and was successfully sold to Jiffy Lube.
-After graduating from the University of Michigan, and prior to his entrepreneurial career, Mr. Silver served for two years as a staff member for a United States Congressman.
+After graduating from the University of Michigan, and prior to his entrepreneurial career, Charles served for two years as a member of staff for a United States Congressman.

 COO – Rich Benci

 Rich Benci has more than 20 years of executive level experience in sales, marketing, and operations in the technology and digital media industries.
 Rich has been part of five start-ups–with four reaching successful exits: AVCOM (acquired by Rand Worldwide); PersonaLogic (by AOL); MyPoints (via IPO); and RealAge (by Hearst Magazines).